-Are you ready to roam the Lone Star State in a Texas car rental?
+Are you ready to roam the Lone Star State?
 As the nation’s largest contiguous state, Texas is like another country.
-Many think of arid desert land, but the state's lush landscapes are littered with grasslands, prairies, woodlands and coasts.
-It's home to several major cities and a host of attractions to keep any tourist busy.
+Many think of arid desert land, but the states lush landscapes are covered with grasslands, prairies, woodlands and coasts.
+Its home to several major cities and a host of attractions to keep any tourist busy.
 Next time you visit Texas, stop by these top destinations:

 El Paso is the first stop on your West Texas exploration.
-Hike the trails of the Franklin Mountains State Park or, for some nightlife fun, hit downtown for dancing at Lotus or a cold brew at Hope and Anchor.
-Take your El Paso rental car on a relaxing ride along Scenic Drive, where you can take in mountain and city landscapes.
+Hike the trails of the Franklin Mountains State Park or, for some nightlife fun, hit downtown for dancing at Lotus, or a cold brew at Hope and Anchor.
+Cruise along Scenic Drive, where you can take in mountain and city landscapes.
 El Paso also touts a vibrant arts and music scene, featuring the El Paso Museum of Art, its own symphony orchestra and quaint venues, like the Lowbrow Palace.

 Keep going southwest and find yourself in relaxing Corpus Christi.
 Kick back on the beach and soak up the warm Texas sun.
-Get a Corpus Christi car rental and visit Texas State Aquarium in North Beach, then drive over to the South Texas Botanical Gardens and Nature Center.
-This city is also home to the Art Museum of South Texas and the Corpus Christi Museum of Science and History.
-Catch dinner at one of the area's many seafood restaurants, then end the night with a drink at Brewster Street Ice House, Lizard Lounge or any of the array of bars and nightclubs.
+Visit Texas State Aquarium in North Beach, then drive over to the South Texas Botanical Gardens and Nature Center.
+This city is also home to the Art Museum of South Texas, and the Corpus Christi Museum of Science and History.
+Catch dinner at one of the areas many seafood restaurants, then end the night with a drink at Brewster Street Ice House, Lizard Lounge, or any of the array of bars and nightclubs.